Sometimes a staff becomes institutionalized.

 The solution is to build trust.

-Create a culture that demands that employees offer their own solutions
+Create a culture that encourages employees to offer their own solutions.